 - Connect with academically-driven Christian students from around the world

 What to Expect

 Dates: June 16-29, 2019

-Courses Offered: All students will take the Foundations of Christian Liberal Arts course, and will have the opportunity to choose one additional course from the following options: Introduction to Game Design, Egypt of the Pharaohs, Creative Writing in a Flash: Short-form Fiction and Nonfiction, or Cyber Defense.
+Courses Offered: All students will take the Foundations of Christian Liberal Arts course, and will have the opportunity to choose one additional course from the following options: Introduction to Game Design, Egypt of the Pharaohs, or Creative Writing in a Flash: Short-form Fiction and Nonfiction.

 Cost: The total cost is $1,230.
 This includes a $30 application fee and $1,200 for room and board. $50 of the room and board cost is counted as a matriculation fee and must be paid before May 25th.
 The credit-bearing tuition is offered for free.

 Who Can Attend: Students who have finished their junior year of high school and have a minimum 3.3 GPA

 How to Get Started:

 - Explore the Courses Offered in 2019